ozfortress/ozfortress_docs/docs/rules/global.md

 ### 1.2.
 Playoffs Format
 At the conclusion of the regular season, the top four placing teams of each division advance to the playoffs.

-Playoff matches will each be a best of three (Best of 3) map scenario, with the exception of the Sixes Premier Grand Final Grand Final, which is played as a five (Best of 5) map scenario.
+During playoffs, matches follow a best-of-three map scenario, with the exception of the Sixes Premier Grand Final which is played as a best-of-five map scenario.

 Playoffs for all divisions and seasonal league formats will be run using the [Page playoff system](https://en.wikipedia.org/wiki/Page_playoff_system).

 !!!
 Note "Please Note"
-    Some teams will play more matches than others in Page Playoffs (traditionally only the team that wins Upper Page and proceeds to the Grand Finals will play less), meaning the ladder on the league page may not properly represent the order, but match generation is based off a team's progress through Page Playoffs, rather than ladder order.
+    In Page Playoffs, it is possible for some teams to play more matches than others (for example, the team which wins the Upper Page Playoff and proceeds directly to the Grand Finals).
+This means the ladder on the league page may not properly represent the final placements of teams in the season.

 #### Page Playoffs
+The first round of Page Playoffs consists of two matches: the Upper Page Playoff and the Lower Page Playoff.

 In the Upper Page Playoff, the first and second-placed teams will play against each other.
 The winner advances directly to the Grand Final.

 In the Lower Page Playoff, the third and fourth-placed teams will play against each other.
-The loser is eliminated.
+The loser is eliminated, receiving fourth place for the season.

-The loser of the Upper Page Playoff will compete with the winner of the Lower Page Playoff in the Semi-Final.
-The loser of the Semi-Final will receive Third Place and the winner will advance to the Grand Final.
+Next, the loser of the Upper Page Playoff and the winner of the Lower Page Playoff will play against each other in the Semi-Final.
+The loser is eliminated, receiving third place for the season.
+The winner will advance to the Grand Final.

-There is no Bronze/Third place decider Match.
+Lastly, the Grand Final is played to determine the overall winner for the season.
+There is no bronze/third place decider match.

 ### 1.3.
 Fixtures
 Regular season match fixtures will be posted week to week after each round has been finalised.
 Fixtures are set at weekly intervals, with five available and playable match days.
 These match days differ for Sixes and Highlander to allow league administration an appropriate amount of time for organisational responsibilities.